glycerine/spin_paxos/README.md

-(Technically, the Proposer has to substitute the value with the _highest_ number of all accepted/committed values seen by Acceptors, but the subtle point worth emphasizing is that the first round -- of the three rounds involved in Paxos -- is all about _recovery_.)
+(Technically, the Proposer has to substitute the value with the _highest_ number of all accepted/committed values seen by Acceptors, but the subtle point worth emphasizing is that the first phase -- of the three phases involved in Paxos -- is all about _recovery_.)
 Recovering from previous faults correctly must involve dropping (or delaying) a value you want to write in favor of recovering a previously partially-committed